Key Elements to Good Blog Content

 How to structure your article is a subject that is discussed in length from any number of sources.
 You may have learned good writing techniques in high school or college but also may need some brushing up.
 I have listed a few points worth mentioning and there is also suggested reading at the end of this hub.
 To start, follow the age-old writing formula: “tell the reader what you are going to write about, then write about it, and then tell the reader what you just wrote about.”
 In other words, bookend the body of your work with an introduction and a conclusion.
 Some other points:

-- I have read, in a number of articles, that the first sentences is very important.
+- I have read, in a number of articles, that the first sentence is very important.
 This is where first impressions are made and may entice your audience to read on.
 The first sentence should be a compliment to the title.
-It could be a one sentence synopsis of the article that is to follow.
+It could be a one-sentence synopsis of the article that is to follow.

 - Keep everything very clear and concise.
 You should have a clear goal and don't stray from the topic (or at least not too far from the topic).